yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - Magic-User: 3 HP, Staff, Spellbook (4 spells)

 #### Monsters
+- Shadow Monster: n HP, mimics an Adventurer and their HP/abilities/weapons
-- Goblin: 2 HP, Sword, group (initiative bonus in groups of 3 or more)
+- Goblin: 1 HP, Sword, group (initiative bonus in groups of 3 or more)
-- Lizardkin: 3 HP, Sword & Shield, roar (calls other Lizardkin)
+- Lizardkin: 2 HP, Sword & Shield, roar (calls other Lizardkin)
-- Ogre: 6 HP, Club (attack hit 2 targets)
+- Sorcerer: 3 HP, Spellbook (2 spells)
 - Assassin: 4 HP, Poison Bow (+1 to ranged attacks)
-- Sorcerer: 3 HP, Spellbook (2 spells)
-- Shadow Monster: 1 HP, mimics an Adventurer and their abilities/weapons
+- Ogre: 5 HP, Club (attack hit 2 targets)

 #### Treasure
-- Golden Bow: +1 to ranged attacks, glows in the dark
+- Golden Bow: +1 to ranged attacks, glows in the dark.
-- Circlet of Seeing: Reveals invisible or hidden objects and creatures
+- Circlet of Seeing: Reveals invisible or hidden objects and creatures.
-- Scroll of Water-Walking
+- Globe of Water-Walking: Allows you to walk on water as long as you can hold your breath.
 - Pocket-Wall: A small tube of clay that spreads to cover any opening.
-- Magic Rope: A fifty-foot rope that follows the commands of its holder
+- Magic Rope: A fifty-foot rope that follows the commands of its holder.
 - Crystal Eyes: Goggles that allow for 360 degree view allowing the wearer to always go before monsters (even if the Adventurer's fail initiative)
+- Pocket Dimension: Sucks objects and creatures into a portal, then itself.